ultimate-notion/ultimate-notion/docs/features.md

 to the properties of the database schema.
 In contrast to that, the properties that every page has, e.g. title, icon, last edited by/time, etc., are called *page attributes*.

+## General

+- [x] high-level and pythonic interface for the Notion API
+- [x] caching to avoid unnecessary calls to the Notion API
+- [ ] 100% feature parity with the low-level Notion API

 ## Databases

 - [x] retrieve a database by its ID